 After about 3 hours, we reached the Lower Tama Lake and the effort of the walk totally paid off.
 The views of the lake was so refreshing and beautiful.

 We then decided to head to the Upper Tama Lake.
 The walk to the lake was steep and was on the loose gravel mud path, which makes it slippery and difficult.
 And as people had mentioned to us, Upper Tama Lake was even more spectacular than the Lower Tama Lake.

 Since it was getting dark, we decided to head back but the return route that we took was through the waterfalls.
 The path had few steps and mostly in the bushes.

 The sunset along the way was very pretty and colorful.
-The last 30 minutes of our walk was the highlight of our walk – we walked under the Milky Way and that was the memorable moment of my day.
+And the last 30 minutes of our walk was the highlight of our walk where we walked under the Milky Way and that was the memorable moment of my day.

 Tip: Ensure the hiking shoes that you wear are strong and durable, the path is muddy, slippery and wet.

 There are plenty of accommodation options near the Tongariro National Park.
 They cater for all kinds of travelers and tourists ranging from budgeted travelers to luxury travelers.
 Some of the recommendations that I can provide are:

 New Zealand is one of the safest countries for solo hikers, including the female hikers.
 People are nice and there are no predators on the islands.
 Even though we hiked in the dark towards the end of the trail, we were not worried about stepping on any spiders or snakes.
 It was totally safe.